-In this blog post, I’m going to give you the low down on what I found while working with the platform.
+In this blog post, I will give you the low down on what I found while working with the platform.

-Whether you’re working in a real estate market that is very hot (with high prices and low vacancy rates) OR in an economic slump (with love price and high vacancy rates) – it’s important to understand a few key things:
+Whether you're working in a real estate market that is very hot (with high prices and low vacancy rates) OR in an economic slump (with low prices and high vacancy rates) – it's important to understand a few key things:

-- Which properties can be bought at a low price, while still generating great cash flow.
+- Which properties can be bought at a low price while generating great cash flow.

-- Where to find reliably accurate numbers for the projected income and expenses of a property.
+- Where to find reliably accurate numbers for a property's projected income and expenses.

-Of course, it’s totally feasible to get this information on your own.
+Of course, getting this information on your own is feasible.

-For all of the rental properties I’ve purchased to date, I did all of this research manually, and it consumed a CRAZY amount of time – analyzing dozens of properties and verifying the numbers on each one.
+For all of the rental properties I've purchased to date, I did all this research manually.
+It consumed a CRAZY amount of time, analyzing dozens of properties and verifying the numbers on each one.